-Public Participation Accessibility for the Paramount Public Financing Authority meeting scheduled for June 8, 2021.
+Public Participation Accessibility for the City Council and Successor Agency for the Paramount Redevelopment Agency meetings scheduled for June 8, 2021.

-Pursuant to Executive Order N-29-20, executed by the Governor of California on March 17, 2020, and as a response to mitigating the spread of Coronavirus known as COVID-19, the meeting of the City Council scheduled for Tuesday, June 8, 2021 Council during the open session of the meeting via live stream and/or teleconference only.
+Pursuant to Executive Order N-29-20, executed by the Governor of California on March 17, 2020, and as a response to mitigating the spread of Coronavirus known as COVID-19, the meeting of the City Council scheduled for Tuesday, June 8, 2021 at 6:00 p.m. will allow members of the public to participate and address the City Council during the open session of the meeting via live stream and/or teleconference only.
 Below are the ways to participate: